 This rather imposing castle dates back to 1537, and was originally built by Richard Nugent, the 12th Baron of Delvin.
 County Meath Castle is also found in an iron age village, so there’s a host of archaeological and historic remains close by which make for interesting day trips.
 The well-stocked lake in the grounds is also a haven for anglers, so don’t forget to pack your tackle…

-Ever wanted to sunbath 365 days a year in the UK?
-This is your chance Beach Retreat has an indoor sunbathing room, … The house has been newly refurbished to an exceptional standard with king size sumptuous beds, Jacuzzi bath, marble fireplaces, cinema room, real sunlight room, “St Tropez” style living area with beach bar, full DJ and light effect setup, large gardens and direct access to the sandy beach.
+Ever wanted to sunbathe 365 days a year in the UK?
+This is your chance Beach Retreat has an indoor sunbathing room, … The house has been newly refurbished to an exceptional standard with king-size sumptuous beds, Jacuzzi bath, marble fireplaces, cinema room, real sunlight room, “St Tropez” style living area with beach bar, full DJ and light effect setup, large gardens and direct access to the sandy beach.

 Our favourite fact about the C17th Castle in Somerset is that boyband One Direction once stayed here, during filming for their hit music video You and I. Made up of a series of interconnected towers and one main middle tower, the royal home is Grade II listed and set just moments away from Clevedon Golf Course.
 We love this property for a special event or occasion, thanks to the unique layout and strong historical influences.